-This award recognises not only Edinburgh’s historical literary roots, but also gives credit to its on-going activity to promote the city’s championing of Scotland’s literature and development of international literary partners through its tours, festivals, and events.
+The title recognises not only Edinburgh’s historical literary roots, but also gives credit to its on-going activity to promote and champion Scotland’s literature and the development of international literary partners through its tours, festivals, and events.

 Edinburgh has long been a haven for literature lovers.
 A walk through the city reveals a myriad of literary treasures, from the towering Scott Monument which celebrates the novelist Sir Walter Scott to Greyfriars Kirk where the names on the graves will be instantly recognisable to Potter fans.

 So, pencils at the ready as we go on a whistle-stop tour round some of Edinburgh's most historically significant literary sites & objects.

 Starting at Chambers Street, enter the National Museum of Scotland (NMS) where you’ll find a treasure trove of world-class exhibits.
 Free to visit, it’s here that you’ll find The Scotsman Printing Press, a working scale model of the printing press used for two centuries to produce the Edinburgh-based Scotsman newspaper, as well as the 1996 screenplay for Irvine Welsh‘s Trainspotting, signed by Ewan McGregor.
 There are also several objects on display relating to the life & works of Scotland’s most famous poet, Robert Burns, such as an acceptance letter written by the poet in 1787 following an invitation to dinner in Edinburgh to celebrate the 67th birthday of Prince Charles Edward Stuart, better known as 'Bonnie Prince Charlie'.
 Although he only lived in Edinburgh for 2 years, Burns made quite an impact on the city, with a Monument built in his honour in 1830.